 Likewise, though some POS systems also provide credit card processing (TouchBistro and Toast do, while Eat offers the service as an add-on), these devices are typically more for logging payments, to ensure accurate sales and stock information.

 To accept credit and debit card payments at your restaurant, you’ll need to be set up with a merchant account.
-To browse our top providers for your industry – and compare tailored quotes, of course – head to our dedicated guide to the best merchant services for hospitality, updated for 2020.
+To browse our top providers for your industry – and compare tailored quotes, of course – head to our dedicated guide to the best merchant services for hospitality.

 My restaurant is small.
 Is a CRM worth it?